benjamrio/classhook-alab/README.md

 ## Preprocessing

-The function to preprocess the data (merge, clean, select N subjects) are in `create_dataset.py`` and can be used as a standalone script:
+The function to preprocess the data (merge, clean, select N subjects) is in `create_dataset.py`` and can be used as a standalone script:

 ```bash
 python create_dataset.py --input_folder <path_to_input_folder> --output_folder <path_to_output_folder> --nb_subjects <nb_subjects>